TurnrDev/Ama/README.md

 - **Hit Points (Max)**: 10 + 2
 - **Proficiency Bonus**: +2
 - **Alignment**: Chaotic Neutral (TBD)
-- **Ideals, Bonds, Flaws**:
+- **Ideals, Bonds, Flaws**
 Ama is a foodie and has a sweet tooth.
 During her time on _Obojima_, she befriended an amazing Chef who would teach her the basics of how to cook and prepare a tasty meal, and in return, she would hunt for him, and bring him exotic animals.
 She's far more likely to do something if a sweet treat is on the table.
 Sweet treats mean far more to Ama than money.
 - **Background**: Apprentice Diver (Obojima)
     - Skill Proficiencies: **Athletics**, **Nature**
     - Tool Proficiencies: **Divers Armor**